 S27E20 'Trumptastic Voyage' (2015)

-Matt Groening et al.: The episode depicts Donald Trump descending an escalator while crowds throw objects at him.
+Matt Groening et al.: The episode depicts Donald Trump descending an escalator while crowds cheer.

 On June 16, 2015, Trump descended an escalator at Trump Tower to announce his presidential candidacy.
 The episode aired just weeks later, though production timelines suggest the creators were aware.
-Strictly speaking not a long-term prediction, but it recreated the iconic escalator scene.
+It recreated the iconic escalator scene.

 S22E1 'Elementary School Musical' (2010)